efornara/frt/doc/Compile.md

 Unlike the X11 platform, FRT disables tools by default and preselect some CPU-specific options according to frt\_arch.

-When compiling on a real Raspberry Pi, using an external Hard Disk is strongly advised: everything is faster and more reliable, and you can enable a swap partition without stressing the Memory Card.
+When compiling on a real Pi, using an external Hard Disk is strongly advised: everything is faster and more reliable, and you can enable a swap partition without stressing the Memory Card.
 Swap is hardly used, especially if you start Raspbian without the GUI,